The Podcast: S1

 So it’s a huge delight for me to have the opportunity to speak with so many varied personalities here.

-I hope you’ll enjoy learning along with me as my guests allow me to pick their brains on the diverse topics explored by this project!
+I hope you’ll enjoy learning along with me as my guests allow me to pick their brains on the diverse topics that we explore!”

 Keep Up To Date!